ElektraInitiative/libelektra/src/plugins/injection/README.md

 ### Structural Errors

-Structural errors combine all injection types in which the correct structure and order of an configuration are not correct.
-So for example a expected setting under a certain section is actually appearing in another section in which it does not belong to.
+Structural errors combine all injection types in which the structure and location of an configuration are not correct.
+So for example an expected setting under a certain section is actually appearing in another section in which it does not belong to.

 * Section Remove
     * `inject/structure/sectionRemove`